ibm-cloud-docs/log-analysis/network.md

 The type of network defines the level of isolation and security that is configured to move workloads between cloud-based resources in your account.

 Some factors that you must consider when you must decide which network to choose are:
-* Corporate requirements on how services and applications can access cloud-based services in your account
+* Corporate requirements on how services and applications can access Cloud-based services in your account
 * Security on production workloads
 * Industry compliance regulations